paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 # Code coverage

 Code coverage tools are used to help you find untested code.
-They attach counters to each statement in the code, and alert you of any statements that are never executed.
+They attach counters to each statement in the code to **alert you of any statements that are never executed**.
 Code coverage is often expressed as a percentage; for example, 85% code coverage means that 85% of the statements in the code were executed.

-If you have low code coverage, it is usually a good indication that your tests are incomplete.
-Of course, having 100% code coverage is no guarantee that your unit tests can catch every potential bug, but in general, there are more defects in untested code than in tested code.
+**If you have low code coverage, it is usually a good indication that your tests are incomplete.** Of course, having 100% code coverage is no guarantee that your unit tests can catch every potential bug, but, in general, there are more defects in untested code than in tested code.

-Code coverage is an especially useful tool when writing tests for large projects that don't already have any unit tests.
+Code coverage is an especially useful tool when writing tests for large projects that lack pre-existing unit tests.

 ## Setting up code coverage

-For this we will need [Node.js](https://nodejs.org/en/), so first install Node if you don't have it already.
+For this we will need to install [Node.js](https://nodejs.org/en/).

 We will use [Karma](http://karma-runner.github.io/0.13/index.html) for running the code coverage tests.
-In the instructions below I assume that you have Chrome, [but it's easy to modify which browser you use](http://karma-runner.github.io/0.10/config/browsers.html).
+In the instructions below, I assume that you have Google Chrome, [but it's easy to modify which browser you use](http://karma-runner.github.io/0.10/config/browsers.html).

 Create a file in your project called `package.json` with the following content: